OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 `CONDITION_OCCURRENCE` table for the single ICD9CM record, one with each mapped Standard Concept.

-Relationships “Maps to value” have the purpose of splitting of a value for OMOP CDM tables following an entity-attribute-value (EAV) model (21).
+Relationships "Maps to value" have the purpose of splitting of a value for OMOP CDM tables following an entity-attribute-value (EAV) model (21).
 This is typically the case in the following situations: